-One of the most popular plastic surgery procedures is the tummy tuck, also called abdominoplasty.
+At Visage Clinic in Toronto, the tummy tuck is one of the most popular plastic surgery procedures.
 People turn to this extremely gratifying surgery after working hard to maintain a healthy lifestyle with a nutritious diet and regular exercise and shedding extra pounds.
 No matter how many crunches you do, sometimes there are still pockets of stubborn fat or areas of sagging, excess skin.
-Dr. Marc DuPéré, a Royal College-certified surgeon with years of experience, can address these concerns with a tummy tuck in Toronto for both men and women.
+Dr. Marc DuPéré, a Royal College-certified surgeon with years of experience, can address these concerns with a tummy tuck for both men and women.

-A tummy tuck can correct a number of common concerns by:
+A tummy tuck, technically called abdominoplasty, can correct a number of common concerns by:

 Before deciding to undergo abdominoplasty, women should consider whether they may have children in the future.
 Although getting a tummy tuck will not have any negative effects on pregnancy, a pregnancy may undo some of the positive effects of the surgery.
 It is an exceptional procedure for mothers who are done having children.